kbss-cvut/kbss-website/_posts/2025-05-16-llm-powered-coder-assistants--open-mic-announcement.markdown

 ---

-The next Open Mic session starts on Friday 25th April 2025 at 9:30 at this link.
+The next Open Mic session starts on Friday 23rd May 2025 at 9:30 at this link.
 Evgenii Grigorev will unpack how Large Language Models (LLMs) like GPT-4 and CodeLlama generate code, blending theory with real-world examples.